Plan in Advance What to Collect

 Now for a complication.
 Pinchers started out as Pinchers but

-escaped from the factory for a short time with a 1st generation tush tag and a
+escaped from the factory for a short time with the name Punchers on its

 but an unknown (limited) number of Punchers found their way to the